Fathead minnow: Use as aquatic toxicity indicator

 In fathead minnows exposed to cattle feedlot effluent, the males are feminized and the females are defeminized.
 The male fathead minnows have reduced testicular testosterone synthesis, altered head morphometrics, and smaller testis size, while the females have a decreased estrogen:androgen ratio, which is defeminized sex hormone ratio.

 Importance to humans

 The fathead has been very commonly used as a baitfish, and more recently has emerged in the aquarium trade as the rosy-red minnow.
 This colour morph was discovered in several Arkansas breeding farms in 1985.
 Both sexes of this strain have a rosy-golden body and fins and may express dark splotches of wild-type fathead coloration, and are sold in pet shops primarily as feeder fish.
 They can also be used in home aquariums as pets.

 The fathead's invasive status in Europe is cited as the main cause for the spread of enteric redmouth disease among trout and eels there.
+Established feral populations have been found in France (in 1991), Flanders in Belgium (1995), the Netherlands (2008) and Germany (2015).
+A small UK population, first discovered in 2008, was declared eradicated the same year.